staccDOTsol/mpl-hybrid-404-ui-template-nextjs-tailwind-shadcn/README.md

 Passing a transaction into `sendAndConfirmWithWalletAdapter()` will send the transaction while pulling the latest walletAdapter state from the zustand `umiStore` and will return the signature as a `string`.
 This can be accessed in both `.ts` and `.tsx` files.

-The function also provides and locks in the commitment level across `blockhash`, `send`, and `confirm` if provide.
+The function also provides and locks in the commitment level across `blockhash`, `send`, and `confirm` if provided.
 By default `confirmed` is used.

 We also have a `skipPreflight` flag that can be enabled.